geremyCohen/go_page_size/java/0718/libxgboost4j/ai_readme/install_and_run_readme.md

 - The script automatically removes any existing container with the same name before creating a new one
 - The container continues running after the script completes, so remember to stop and remove it when you're done
 - If you need to run the script multiple times with different iterations, change the container name in the script
+- Python is required for the XGBoost build process, so the script installs it automatically